newrelic/entity-definitions/docs/synthesis.md

-# Syntehsis rules
+# Synthesis rules

 Synthesis is the process of creating entities from telemetry.
 Given some rules we try to match them against all the telemetry in order to create entities and create tags for them.

 Synthesis rules should be defined in the `definition.yaml` file under a `synthesis.rules` section.

-The requirement for a rule is to define the telemetry attribute that provides the `identifier` of the entity and the attribute that will be used as the `name`.
+The requirement for a rule is to define the telemetry attribute that provides the `identifier` and the attribute that will be used as the `name` of the entity.

 ```yaml
 synthesis: